All Products

 • ForceUnmount: specifies whether to forcibly unmount the NAS file system.
 Valid values: true and false.

-If you set this parameter to true, the umount -lf <mount directory> command is run.
-Data may be lost from the disk and related applications may unexpectedly exit.
-We recommend that you run the fuser -mv <mount directory> command on the ECS instances to view the applications that are reading data from or writing data to the NAS file system.
-If no application is running and you still cannot unmount the NAS file system, you can use the forced unmount feature.
-For information about the risks of forced unmount, see What happens if I forcibly unmount a NAS file system?
+A forced unmount runs the umount -lf <mount path> command, which may cause data loss and unexpected exit of related applications.
+We recommend that you first run the fuser -mv <mount path> command on the ECS instance to view related applications other than mount.
+If no related applications are running and you cannot unmount the file system as expected, you can use the forced unmount feature.
+For information about the risks of forced unmount, see What are the risks of forcibly unmounting a NAS file system?

 Query multiple ECS instances at a time